-You'd think buying an HDMI cable should be a simple affair, but sadly the HDMI standard boasts loads of different features, specs, and variables, and it's a little tricky to know what matters and what doesn't.
+You'd think buying an HDMI cable would be a simple affair, but sadly there are multiple HDMI standards with different features, specs, and variables.

 HDMI cable buying advice

 High-definition Multimedia Interface (HDMI) is, and has been for a while, the undisputed standard in video and audio cables.
 It’s most likely what you’ll use to connect up TVs, games consoles, set-top boxes, and even some sound systems.
 It's so widely used now that most of us don't even have enough HDMI ports on our TVs to support everything we want to connect - though there is a way to add more HDMI ports if you need them.

 The only notable exceptions are Macs and PCs, but even then HDMI is still a common sight.
 You will want to use DisplayPort if your monitor can handle more than 60Hz, but for any other device, HDMI is fine.